vishalbala-nps/dialogflowpy-webhook/docs/source/index.rst

 Resources
 ##########

-* Head over to the Getting Started section to create a Dialogflow bot with dialogflowpy
+* Head over to the Getting Started section to create a Dialogflow bot with dialogflowpy_webhook
-* Take a look at the Module Reference which contains all the modules available in dialogflowpy
+* Take a look at the Module Reference which contains all the modules available in dialogflowpy_webhook

 Table of Contents
 ##################